Link copied!

 A summary graphic explaining AI files as a brand's master source, highlighting vector-based quality and editable layers for logos and design assets.

-WebP: The New Standard For Web Performance
+WebP: The Best Format for Web Performance

 A summary graphic highlighting WebP benefits: 25-35% smaller files, superior compression, and support for lossy, lossless, transparency, and animation.